 Many museums also offer a virtual field trip for students to experience a place they might not otherwise get to visit.
 This website lists a variety of different museums that offer virtual field trips for your students to discover.

 Another way that you can create global collaboration with your students is to use video chat to connect with others around the world.
 Connecting with another person or classroom through video brings a fun update to the pen pal.
 It can also connect your students with people in another country or experts in fields they’re studying.

 A fun way to connect with another classroom is to participate in a Mystery Skype session.
-These mystery sessions can take place on Skype or Google Hangouts and are a fun way to connect to other classrooms around the globe.
+These mystery sessions can take place on Skype or Google Hangouts.
+They are a fun way to connect to other classrooms around the globe.
 Using yes or no questions, your classroom tries to discover where the classroom you’ve connected with is in the world.
 To begin, have your students research about the area you live in – think geography, population, climate.
 Once you’ve got this information, your students are ready to solve a mystery!
-The classroom you’ve connected with has done similar background research, so classrooms will go back and forth asking yes or no questions until they figure out the location of the other end of the video chat.
+The classroom you’ve connected with has done similar background research.
+Both classrooms will go back and forth asking yes or no questions until they figure out the location of the other end of the video chat.

-Video chat can also be used to invite a guest to speak with your students.
+Video chat can also be used to invite a guest to speak to your students.
 Just like a field trip, sometimes geography hinders us from being able to get a special guest speaker to speak with students.
-Offering the guest speaker a video chat option can help take the stress off of them, since they can speak with your students from the comfort of their own office or home.
+Offering the guest speaker a video chat option can help take the stress off of them since they can speak to your students from the comfort of their own office or home.
 Does your class have a book they’ve enjoyed?
 Check the author list at Skype an Author Network to see if the book’s author will video chat with your classroom!